What is a Botnet: Usage and Prevention

 It works in the same manner as that of click fraud.
 The only difference lies in its monetization strategy.
 Search engine optimization is done by a botnet that artificially drives traffic to a client’s website via search engines.
 The botmaster gives the search engines the impression that a specific site is a perfect choice for a particular topic.
 As a result, the search engine drives real users to the site.

-If you do not have to pay for the server and bandwidth cost, selling unlicensed digital products online will become highly lucrative.
+If you do not have to pay for the server and bandwidth, selling unlicensed digital products online will become highly lucrative.
 This was a trend, especially in the days of the early Internet when these costs were comparably high.
 The botnets feed freely on the infected computers’ electricity, bandwidth, and hard drive storage.

-Bitcoin Mining
+Bitcoin mining

 Identifying yourself as a part of a botnet is not easy.
 But an alarm of suspicion can be raised if you detect the following troubles resulting from being a part of it: